Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Manifold-valued metamorphosis model

-In this section, we propose a (time continuous) metamorphosis energy functional~$\boldsymbol{\mathcal{J}}$ for manifold-valued images in~$L^2(\domain,\Hadamard)$, where $\Hadamard$ is a finite dimensional Hadamard manifold.
-This energy is identified in \cref{sec:Mosco} as the Mosco--type limit of the above time discrete path energy.
-A straightforward generalization of the weak notion of the material derivative $z$ is unfeasible.
-Hence, this is replaced by an inequality relating distances between images along the motion path and the associated scalar material derivative $z$.
-We prove the equivalence of this novel energy functional with the classical metamorphosis model for $\R^C$-valued images, where the scalar material derivative coincides with the norm of the classical material derivative.
+Furthermore, we prove the equivalence of this novel energy functional with the classical metamorphosis model for $\R^C$-valued images, where the scalar material derivative coincides with the norm of the classical material derivative.

 The \emph{manifold-valued metamorphosis energy functional~$\boldsymbol{\mathcal{J}}\colon L^2((0,1) \times\domain,\Hadamard)\to[0,\infty]$} is defined as follows

 Here, $\sol(\image)$ is the set of pairs $(v,z) \in L^2((0, 1), \mathcal V) \times L^2((0,1), L^2(\domain))$ such that the flow $Y$ defined by